 Employees will receive their full pay on the phased return.
-Phased returns to work should be for a maximum of 4 weeks.
+Phased returns to work should be for a maximum of 4 weeks, this may be extended at the discretion of the CEO in exceptional circumstances subject to HR advice for each instance.
 In the event an employee requests that the phased return is extended beyond 4 weeks, a dialogue should be held with the employee in regards to a temporary contractual change being made to their working hours to accommodate the request and their pay adjusted accordingly.